Soliris Patient assistance program

 Applying for the Soliris patient assistance program through NiceRx is simple.
 Begin by completing the enrollment application on our website.
 We will ask for details about your healthcare provider, your insurance plan, and your household income.
 This information is required by the pharmaceutical manufacturers that supply your medication.
 We may be able to help you access patient assistance for other medications as well as Soliris, so please tell us about any medications that you have been prescribed.

 If we determine that you may be eligible for Soliris assistance we will handle the full enrollment process on your behalf.
 We will work with your healthcare provider to prepare and submit all the documents required for you to enroll.
-If you are successfully enrolled in the Soliris patient assistance program we will also automatically request your Soliris medication refills for up to 1 year.
+If you are successfully enrolled in the Soliris patient assistance program we will also request your Soliris medication refills for up to 1 year.
 At the end of your enrollment period, we will contact you for updated details and seek to re-enroll you in the program.

 Is NiceRx a Soliris coupons provider?